What is an Apprenticeship?

 Below is the link to research different apprenticeship standards that are in development or ready to use:

-What is the Local NHS Apprenticeship Hub: Coventry & Warwickshire?
+What is the Local Health and Care Careers Hub: Coventry & Warwickshire?

-Health organisations and businesses have been working within Coventry and Warwickshire to create an 'Apprenticeship Hub' which is made up of those who sit on the Coventry and Warwickshire Sustainability and Transformation Partnership (STP) https://www.england.nhs.uk/integratedcare/stps/view-stps/coventry-and-warwickshire/.
+Health organisations and businesses have been working within Coventry and Warwickshire to create the Careers Hub' which is made up of those who sit on the Coventry and Warwickshire Sustainability and Transformation Partnership (STP) https://www.england.nhs.uk/integratedcare/stps/view-stps/coventry-and-warwickshire/.

 The Apprenticeship Hub have created this website for you to explore and learn about the variety of opportunities offered in your area within the healthcare sector and give you some guidance on searching and applying for an apprenticeship within the healthcare sector.